Dhammapada Verse 87

 Verses from The Dhammapada

 The Buddha asks us to follow the way of light.
-Jenny Hall explores what the Buddha meant by this and how we can walk this path.
+Jenny Hall explores what the Buddha meant by this and how we can walk this way.

 “Leaving the way of darkness, the wise man will follow the way of light, leave security behind and seek freedom from attachment.”